E. J. Vass: Personal life

 Vass was married to Emily, with whom he had nine children, including a son and eight daughters.

 Throughout his life, Vass had always been active in various committees.
 In 1930, Vass served as a Honorary Auditor for the Singapore Government Servants' Co-operative Thrift and Loan Society.
 He was later appointed as the Honorary Auditor for St. Joseph's Church Brigade in 1931 and as the Honorary Assistant Secretary for the same organisation in 1932.
 Vass also served as a Committee Member of the Singapore Badminton Association from 1933 to 1935, and as the Honorary Treasurer for the Singapore Civil Service Association in 1940 and from 1946 to 1948, with additional service as a Committee Member in 1939 and 1949.
 He held the position of Honorary Secretary for the Diehard Badminton Party from 1934 to 1935 and served as Honorary Secretary and Treasurer from 1947 to 1949.
 Vass was also a Committee Member of the Singapore Government Clerical Superscale Officers' Union in 1956.

 Death

 Vass died on 3 October 1980 in Singapore, at the age of 75, after he suffered a heart attack.
 After his death, a Mass was held at the Church of the Holy Family in Katong, and he was cremated at the Mount Vernon Crematorium.

-Awards
+Honours and awards

 In the 1955 Birthday Honours, Vass's contribution to the civil division in Singapore was recognised when he was made a Member of the Order of the British Empire (MBE).